-If you have had the chance to work on a steam system, you probably have come across this expression: "A Square Foot of Steam."
+If you have had the chance to work on a steam system, you probably have come across the expression "A Square Foot of Steam".
 This came from the early days of steam heating and was used to describe the capacity of a radiator.
-The very first radiators looked like the one in Figure 1.
+The very first radiators looked like the one seen in Figure 1.
 The capacity of the radiator was derived from the square foot surface area of the radiator.
 The manufacturer said that one square foot of surface was equal to one square foot of radiation.

-Which means WHAT?
-Well back to our friend Thomas Tredgold.
+Which means what?
+Back to our friend Thomas Tredgold.
 He not only gave us the expression British Thermal Units, he also came up with the term Square Feet of Radiation.
-And a square foot of steam is equal to 240 Btu/h when the steam inside the radiator is 215°F (which, by the way, is about one psi of steam pressure) and the room air is 70°F. This was Tredgold's definition of a Square Foot.
+A square foot of steam is equal to 240 BTU/H when the steam inside the radiator is 215°F (which, by the way, is about 1psi of steam pressure) and the room air is 70°F. This was Tredgold's definition of a square foot.

-You might also have heard the term EDR or Equivalent Direct Radiation.
-This evolved from the "A Square Foot of Radiation" expression.
-The radiator manufacturers were responding to the increasing demands from the public to change the style and size of the radiators.
-They didn't want them to be so large and take up too much space.
-To achieve this, while still providing adequate capacities, the manufacturers had to provide a lot of surface area to a device that was taking up less space in the room (see figure 2)
+You might have also heard the term EDR or Equivalent Direct Radiation.
+This evolved from the term "A Square Foot of Radiation."
+Radiator manufacturers were responding to increasing demands from the public to change the style and size of radiators.
+They didn't want them to be as large and take up so much space.
+To achieve this while still providing adequate capacities, the manufacturers had to provide more surface area to a device that was taking up less space in the room (see Figure 2 p.33).
 This change also required a new term to describe the capacity of these new style radiators and thus EDR became the term to describe a square foot of steam.
-The Equivalent amount of Direct Radiation meaning IF this new style radiator looked liked the older flat style, it would have THIS amount of square foot surface area which equates to THIS amount of Square Feet of Radiation.
+The Equivalent amount of Direct Radiation meant if this new style of radiator looked liked the older flat style and had this amount of square foot surface area, which equates to this amount of Square Feet of Radiation.